ben-eb/midify-numark-dj2go/README.md

 ## What it does

 [midify](https://github.com/ben-eb/midify) is a package that combines node's event emitter with the browser's web midi api, to make working with midi messages more palatable.
-This module provides handlers for the Numark MixTrack Pro, intended to be used with midify, but also provides a reference for the various controls on the device so that it can be used with other modules too!
+This module provides handlers for the Numark DJ 2 Go, intended to be used with midify, but also provides a reference for the various controls on the device so that it can be used with other modules too!

 ## Example